 I decided that I would “fix this.”
 I reworked the unit a final time.
 This time, I decided to theme the lessons on our county.
 The unit would work at any time during the school year with any novel we were studying.
 YEAH!

-Now I am retired.
 I ran across the lessons and decided to share.
 I went through the PowerPoint and removed Tennessee and textbook specific slides.
-The PowerPoint is not locked, so you can change it to fit your needs.
+Change the PowerPoint to fit your needs.

 In this lesson, students learn to identify three types of sentence problems: choppy, run-on, and stringy.
 The sentences tell general information about Johnson County.